shubhs2060/async-middleware/readme.md

 # Escape-Try-Catch

-Escape-Try-Catch is an npm package that helps you in escaping the traditional try catch mechanism .
-You can freely write your code without thinking of error handling for your async calls.
+Escape-Try-Catch is an npm package that helps you escape the traditional try-catch mechanism.
+It allows you to write code freely without worrying about handling errors in your async calls.

-New Versions also updated with MS Teams Middleware so you can utilize it to alert your messages on teams channel.
+The latest versions also include MS Teams Middleware, enabling you to send alerts to a Teams channel effortlessly.

 ## Installation